Conditional Front-door Adjustment for Heterogeneous Treatment Assignment Effect Estimation Under Non-adherence: Background

 Consider an observational dataset of i.i.d. samples $\{(x_i, t_i, a_i, y_i)\}_{i=1}^{n}$ drawn from a joint distribution $\mathcal{P}(X, T, A, Y)$ described by the causal model in Figure~\ref{fig:overview}. $X$, $T$, $A$, and $Y$ denote confounders, binary treatment assignment, binary treatment intake, and the outcome of interest, respectively.

 For every individual $i$, we define $A(t_i, x_i)$ as their potential treatment intake under different treatment assignments, $t_i \in \{0, 1\}$, and $Y(a_i, x_i)$ as their potential outcome under different treatment, intake $a_i \in \{0, 1\}$.
-The fundamental problem of estimating the treatment assignment effect under non-adherence is that we only observe the outcome under one of the treatment assignment and intake combinations for each individual.
+The fundamental problem of estimating the treatment assignment effect under non-adherence is that we only observe the outcome under one of each individual's treatment assignment and intake combinations.
 The observed outcome can be expressed as $y_i=Y(A(t_i, x_i), x_i)$.
 We aim to estimate CATEA, $\Phi(x_i)$, defined as: